Sebastian Reis Leviathan

-Sebastian Reis’ exhibition Leviathan emerges from an experience of curiosity concerning our less observed surroundings and the actual role they play for our being, where cultural perceptions are shaped through images and stories, which can be repeated, changed, interpreted – and therefore (de-)mystified.
-In Leviathan fact and fiction blend together, redefine narratives, and discuss their inherent absurdity with the result that things might be different from how they first appear.
+Leviathan develops from an experience of curiosity concerning our less discussed surrounding elements and the role they play for our being.
+It follows the idea that our cultural perceptions are shaped through images and stories, which can be repeated, changed, interpreted – and therefore (de-)mystified.
+Fact and fiction blend together, encourage us to rethink narratives, and discuss their inherent absurdity.

 Sebastian Reis (b.
-1985, Austria) is a visual artist living and working in Helsinki, who mainly works with painting, photography, and sculptural elements.
-His work emerges from a conglomeration of subjective experiences with culture-historical and art-historical occurrences.
-Reis received an MFA from the Academy of Fine Arts, Helsinki and studied at the Academy of Fine Arts Leipzig, Germany.
-His works have been shown recently among others at The Finnish Museum of Photography (FIN), Galeria Pada (PT), The Museum of National History/Frederiksborg Castle (DK), Ljungbergmuseet (SWE), Third Space (FIN).
+1985, Austria) is a Helsinki-based visual artist whose practice combines painting, photography, and sculptural elements.
+His approach emerges from a conglomeration of subjective experiences with culture-historical and art-historical occurrences.
+In his work, he is often exploring the contradiction between monumentality and ephemerality.
+Reis received an MFA from the Academy of Fine Arts, Helsinki, and studied at the Academy of Fine Arts Leipzig, Germany.
+His works have been recently shown at The Finnish Museum of Photography (FIN), Galeria Pada (PT), The Museum of National History/Frederiksborg Castle (DK), Ljungbergmuseet (SWE), Galleria Ars Libera (FIN), SÍM Gallery (ISL).

 The exhibition is supported by the Arts Promotion Centre Finland.

 The artist is present at the gallery on Saturday, 4 September 2021, from 12–2 pm.